 Mag.
-Eva Huber-Stockinger MBA
+Eva Huber-Stockinger MBA, lawyer and partner

 Study of law at the University of Linz (Mag. iur.
 1987).

 In-house-counsel legal department of voestalpine Industrieanlagenbau GmbH from 1989 to 1992, with focus on corporate law, negotiation and drafting of contracts, and international trade law.